 In 2017 Dead End Film Festival launched its first program with these words, deciding that something had to change in the way of the traditional film festival experience, in order to move forward.
 Since then, the initiative has been challenging standards around what a film festival can or should look like each year, and they are about to embark on their third season of exploration…

 “The location seeks to reimagine the space of the drive-in cinema as a strange desolate symbol of the decline in cultural appreciation towards cars, Hollywood and the cinema,” the curators explain.
-Co-Artistic Director, Charlie Freedman, further divulges that “the Coburg Drive-In is, in part, a play on the 1987 ozploitation film Dead-End Drive-In, where countless misfits are held captive at Drive-In with police slashing tires and conspiring with the venue administration to entrap them.
+Co-director of the festival, Charlie Freedman, further divulges that “the Coburg Drive-In is, in part, a play on the 1987 ozploitation film Dead-End Drive-In, where countless misfits are held captive at Drive-In with police slashing tires and conspiring with the venue administration to entrap them.
 It captures a community that bind together in the face of oppression and we’ve always tried to foster a similar spirit at Coburg.”

 A combination of cinema, installations and performances; live music and readings, DEFF is more like a large party than a film viewing.
 In their program, they insist: “cinema isn’t bound to individual and contemplative experience, it is equally prepared for collective celebration”… And poring over images of the festival, the scene embodies these platitudes.
 The ambiance resembles something out of Dazed and Confused; it pulses with a free-spirited, adolescent energy.
 And although the crowds are not teenagers themselves, they possess the same desire for shared experience and resistance to convention.